hansbuehler/cdxbasics/README.md

 The purpose of initializing functions usually with `quiet` is that they can be used accross different contexts without printing anything by default.

-## util

-Some basic utilities to make live easier.